 My assistant and I had privately lamented about how sad it was that the views were so obscured.
 But wouldn’t you know it, as the ceremony went on, the sky miraculously started to clear and the majestic mountain views off in the distance started to show up!
 I seriously wanted to jump in the air when I saw that (both because I was freezing and needed to keep warm and because I was excited that their wedding pictures would have some mountains in them!)
 I had three spare camera batteries tucked away in my bra to keep them warm in case of the cold weather sucking all of the power out of my cameras and I am still shocked to report that not a single one of them died on me!
 That’s just one little anecdote for how wonderful their outdoor wedding ended up being!

-There’s nothing quite like a cozy mountain cabin wedding reception.
+There’s nothing quite like a cozy mountain cabin for a Colorado destination wedding reception.

 Be sure to check out my favorite highlight photos from Chandler & Nick’s beautiful wedding day below!

 Be sure to check out the Colorado Mountain Venue section of my site for more Colorado destination wedding venue ideas for your wedding!